CaydendW/liballoc/README.md

 License
 =======
 This work (Like the liballoc before it) is released into the public domain.
 It is licensed under the unlicense.
-If this is for whatever reason not practicle for your project or needs, it may also be licensed under the MIT license (With or without attribution) or the Do What The F\*ck You Want To Public License.
+If this is for whatever reason not practical for your project or needs, it may also be licensed under the MIT license (With or without attribution) or the Do What The F\*ck You Want To Public License.

 Credits
 =======